NEventStore/NEventStore/readme.markdown

 persistence mechanisms.
 In other words, application developers are free to use virtually any messaging queuing infrastructure, message bus (if at all), and storage engine.
-Each will perform its own specific task in an isolated manner with full transactional integrity all without enlisting any resources (other than a message queue) in some form of a transaction.
+Each will perform its own specific task in an isolated manner with full transactional integrity all without enlisting any resources (other than a message queue) in some form of transaction.

+Interestingly enough, even without the presence of distributed transactions across the various resources involved, such as a message queue and persistent storage, the EventStore is able to ensure a fully transactional experience.
+This is achieved by breaking apart a distributed transaction into smaller pieces and performing each one individually.
+This is one of the primary goals and motivations in the underlying model found in the EventStore.
+Thus each message delivered by the queuing infrastructure is made to be idempotent, even though the message may be delivered multiple times, as per message queue "at-least-once" guarantees.
+Following this, the EventStore is able to ensure that all events committed are always dispatched to any messaging infrastructure.

 ## Supported Storage Engines